mattbis/public-service-websites.checks/README.md

 - pa111ly
 - data sharing
 - data description
-- historical ( i am forgetting words since i am doing other stuff todo )
+- historical ( i am forgetting words since i am doing other stuff todo integrity, parity, erm ... hmmm words many words.... as usual you cant make it that simple... but its basically part of not rushing )
 - security
 - scaling
 - global | local